 Some of the most needed nonperishable foods and necessities include rice, tuna fish, peanut butter, vegetables, canned meats, beans, soup and pasta, as well as personal products, baby items and paper goods.

 Individual donations can be made year-round at any of the permanent collection sites located at libraries in East Brunswick, Edison, Metuchen, Milltown, Monroe, North Brunswick, Perth Amboy, Piscataway, Plainsboro, South Amboy, South Brunswick, South Plainfield, Spotswood and Woodbridge.

 Many food drives are sponsored throughout the year by area businesses and civic organizations.
 You can make a monetary contribution by writing a check made payable to MCFOODS and mailing it to the MCIA, 101 Interchange Plaza, Suite 202, Cranbury, NJ 08512.
 To find out how you can make a donation or volunteer, call MCFOODS at 732-729-0880 or 609-409-5033 or email the coordinator.

 For Emergency Food Providers

 MCFOODS and the Community FoodBank of NJ have collaborated in an effort to make more food available for needy Middlesex County residents.
-In addition to the regular items available at our facility, MCFOODS now receives a weekly delivery of a variety of bulk food items that are offered to the agencies in our network every Tuesday and a delivery of fresh produce that are available for our agencies every Wednesday.
+In addition to the regular items available at our facility, MCFOODS receives a weekly delivery of a variety of bulk food items that are offered to the agencies in our network every Tuesday and a delivery of fresh produce that are available for our agencies every Wednesday.
 The items we receive will vary from week to week and will usually be nearing the best-used-by date.
 Please see the statement from the County Health Department regarding product dating and food safety.